Introduction (Click here or scroll down for Images)

 John Stone, Jason McWilliams, Kevin McCracken, John Dougal.
 With smaller portraits of Annie McWilliams, Mary Austin, Kathleen Clarke.

 Visual History 10 focuses on re-imaging (getting rid of loyalist gunmen).
-Here is a small example of early re-imaging from Sandy Row in 2002.
+Here is a minor and early example of re-imaging from Sandy Row in 2002.
 A mural for the 300th anniversary of the Boyne (below, also seen in Visual History 06) which showed a Williamite and a paramilitary (flanking King William on his horse) was repainted and the paramilitary volunteer replaced by another Williamite.
 On the other hand, a UYM emblem (M02401) was added above the mural!

 On to Visual History 10 – Re-Imaging (2003-2009)